-Wesley College Melbourne offers the SYLF to students attending the Yiramalay/ Wesley Studio School on Leopold Downs Cattle Station, via Fitzroy Crossing, in the Kimberley.
+In 2012, Wesley College Melbourne will offer the new SYLF to students attending the Yiramalay/Wesley Studio School on Leopold Downs Cattle Station, via Fitzroy Crossing, in the Kimberley.

-Students from both the Kimberley region and from Wesley College Melbourne have had the opportunity to undertake intensive learning in the pastoral, eco tourism and mining industries, and in personal intercultural development, as part of the SYLF.
+Students from both the Kimberley region and from Wesley College Melbourne will have the opportunity to undertake intensive learning in the pastoral, eco tourism and mining industries, and in personal intercultural development, as part of the SYLF.